Lostmyname/web-playbook/README.md

 # @lostmyname/react-scripts

-A fork of the [react-scripts](https://www.npmjs.com/package/react-scripts) package from the [create-react-app](https://github.com/facebookincubator/create-react-app) monorepo.
+A custom version of the [react-scripts](https://www.npmjs.com/package/react-scripts) package within a fork of the [create-react-app](https://github.com/facebookincubator/create-react-app) monorepo.

 ## Features